 If you've had an assessment and are receiving some services, contact your social worker or call the Shared Lives team on (01226) 775023.

 If you're paying for your own care, our Shared Lives team can visit you to talk about the suitability of the scheme for you and how much it will cost.

 Becoming a Shared Lives carer

-We're responsible for recruiting, vetting, training and supporting Shared Lives carers.
-We're registered with the Care Quality Commission to provide this service and this means that we have quality inspections.
+Barnsley Shared Lives Scheme are registered with the Care Quality Commission which means that we have quality inspections.
 You can read our latest inspection report on their website.